birotaio/zoov-design-system/web/README.md

 ## Getting started

-**DISCLAIMER**: For the moment, the library is not yet built as a standalone library so the only way to use it is to **link direclty with the sources**.
+To benefit from tree-shaking you need to **link direclty with the sources**.
 For that you will need Webpack (or Nuxt) to process `.vue` files along with stylus and pug preprocessors.
+Otherwize you can build the lib with `yarn build:lib` and use the built JS and CSS files in `/dist`.

 ### Installation